Brela/mission-cards/README.md

 * The back-end (server folder) uses plain JS because I already had it developed when I started using TS

 ### current problems
+** 'More' popups don't close when others are clicked:
+* in components/home/deckItem.tsx, code doesn't work for closing other popups.
+You have to cancel each one to close

 ** Get hosted:
 * I converted the back-end file types to .mjs because I was having trouble with running the build command "start".
 Using require syntax was giving me trouble.
 Do I need a module bundler like webpack to use the 'require' syntax?